IvoVellekoop/wavesim_py/README.md

 Helmholtz 1D analytical test
 ============================
 Test to compare the result of Wavesim to analytical results.
-Compare 1D free-space propagation with analytic solution .
+Compare 1D free-space propagation with analytic solution.
 """

 import torch